 Cost: Free for members

-Join Dr Harpreet Sarna, Medicolegal Adviser and Team Leader, as he gives insight into current good practice in record keeping.
+Join Dr Katie Grant, Medicolegal Adviser, as she gives insight into current good practice in record keeping.

 Designed for Medical Protection members, this live one-hour webinar will feature cases and scenarios to help you gain the skills to maintain a high standard of records and ensure continuity of patient care.